chrisycw03/Compiler/README.md

 - [Assember](#assembler)
 - [Virtual Machine](#virtual-machine)

 The C0 program will be compiled to assembly file.
 The assembly file will be converted to object file by the assembler.
 Virtual machine will execute the object file and display the result.
+An [Example](#an-example-of-complete-progress) of the whole progress from compoiling C0 program to execution is dispalyed in this article.

-The C0 language supports,
+The C-like simple language C0 supports,
-- assignment
+- Assignment
-- integer arithmetic operation
+- Integer arithmetic operation
-- for loop
+- For loop

 This program also contains following labraries of data structure used by the compiler and their operations,
 - Array